 For these lenders to take the income into account they require a letter from the employer confirming the return to work date and salary which does mean these lenders are fairly harsh with their policies.

-Both Halifax and Santander will generally request the latest payslip prior to maternity leave, a letter from the applicant confirming the likely return to work date and if on same basis – full time or part time.
+Both Halifax and Santander will generally request the latest payslip prior to maternity leave, a letter from the applicant confirming the likely return to work date, and if on the same basis – full-time or part-time.